Squawka / Outright markets / Newcastle odds to finish top four in the Premier League 2024-25: Predicted finish, signings, best players & full squad

 Newcastle have once again struggling with injuries at times this season and haven’t been able to consistently name their full-strength XI.
 But they have still been able to feature their biggest names.

 Eddie Howe has used a very defined 4-3-3 system this season, with Isak flanked by Gordon and Jacob Murphy in his preferred front three.
-Bruno Guimaraes has held down the midfield, with Joelinton and Sean Longstaff given a little more licence to roam, while behind him, Fabian Schar and Dan Burn have been the most-used centre-back pairing, thanks partly to Sven Botman’s long-term injury.
+Sandro Tonali has held down the midfield, with Joelinton and Bruno Guimaraes given a little more licence to roam, while behind him, Fabian Schar and Dan Burn have been the most-used centre-back pairing, thanks partly to Sven Botman’s injury layoff.

 Despite some injury problems, Nick Pope is still the No.1, while on the flanks, English youngsters Tino Livramento and Lewis Hall bomb up and down the right and left, respectively.